alexei-erm/ML_course_personnal/CS-433-Machine-Learning-project-1/README.md

 Logistic Regressions are subsequently implemented and legitimized by means of a 7-fold cross validation.

-The entire project only uses python libraries Numpy and Matplolib (for visualisation).
+The entire project only uses python libraries Numpy and Matplotlib (for visualisation).

 ### Please add the files train.csv and test.csv directly in same folder as run.py and all the other files.